-Probate in Ohio is the legal proceeding that deals with the administering of property to descendants after a person has passed away.
+Probate is the legal proceeding that deals with the administering of property to descendants after a person has passed away.
 This includes property that is to be administered by a will or trust and property that are intestate.
-In order to avoid having your personal property declared intestate, it is necessary to see a lawyer in Springfield, Ohio or the surrounding areas so that a will or trust can be created in the person’s name.
+In order to avoid having your personal property declared intestate, it is necessary to see a lawyer so that a will or trust can be created in the person’s name.

 In Ohio, when a person dies and leaves no instructions via a will, trust or equitable document, the state gains control of his or her assets (they become intestate) in order to make sure that all taxes are paid and all property is transferred to the proper descendants.

 How Do I Prevent My Property from Becoming Intestate?

 The best way to avoid your property becoming intestate is by creating a clear, legally binding will.
 So long as you leave instructions on how to transfer your assets and to whom, your property will not become intestate nor be subject to Ohio’s automatic probate proceedings.
 An experience probate lawyer can help ensure your will is thorough and accurate.

 Does All Property Have to go Through Probate in Ohio?

 The only types of property that are not included in probate are those owned jointly between the deceased and other parties, property owned within a trust, accounts payable upon death, property transferred to a person via a will and insurance/retirement benefits that are meant to be paid out to an identifiable beneficiary.

 What is the Process of Probate in Ohio?

 If all a person’s assets are included in a will or trust, the person who was named the executor of the estate will be in charge of ensuring that the terms of the estate are carried out.
 If no executor was named, the courts will appoint a person, bank or trust company to act as an administrator to the estate.